-Upon receipt of the written report, the submitter shall have up to thirty days to make comments and recommendations to ERCOT staff.
-Upon receiving the submitter's comments, ERCOT staff shall then have up to thirty days to reconsider and, if appropriate, revise their recommendation and provide a revised written report to the submitter.

-At any time during the process of resolving the request, the submitter may withdraw the request.
+- (1) Upon receipt of the written report, the submitter shall have up to 30 days to make comments and recommendations to ERCOT Staff.
+Upon receiving the submitter's comments, ERCOT Staff shall then have up to 30 days to reconsider and, if appropriate, revise their recommendation and provide a revised written report to the submitter. - (2) At any time during the process of resolving the request, the submitter may withdraw the request.
 If the submitter withdraws the request, they retain the right to amend and/or resubmit the request at a later date.

-12.9.3 Presentation to PWG
+12.9.3 Presentation to Profiling Working Group

-When ERCOT staff has completed their recommendation following the steps outlined in the above two sections, they shall post the request and evaluation report to the ERCOT website.
-They shall also notify the Chair of the PWG, who shall schedule time on the PWG agenda at the next available opportunity for the submitter and ERCOT staff to formally present the request and recommendations.
+(1) When ERCOT Staff has completed their recommendation following the steps outlined in the above two sections, they shall post the request and evaluation report to the ERCOT MIS.
+They shall also notify the Chair of the PWG, who shall schedule time on the PWG agenda at the next available opportunity for the submitter and ERCOT Staff to formally present the request and recommendations.

-ERCOT staff may also recommend other actions, such as a modified definition of the proposed segment or other affected profile segments.
-ERCOT staff's evaluation of a change request may be conducted in conjunction with analysis of other requests and/or with the general semi-annual evaluation specified in Section 12.4, "Process Timing for Requesting Changes."
-Recommendations may be made jointly for more than one affected request and existing profile segments.

-ERCOT staff shall also recommend to the PWG whether the requested profile segment should be settled using a load profile from an adjusted static model or from a lagged dynamic sample load profile segment.
-The recommendation shall be based on the supporting data submitted with the request and on ERCOT staff's judgment regarding the appropriateness of either methodology.

-If a request has been granted conditional approval, following the completion of the load research sampling and analysis, ERCOT staff shall also reconsider the recommendation regarding settlement methodology for the new profile segment made at the time the conditional approval was granted.
-If, based on the reconsideration ERCOT staff concludes that an alternate profiling methodology should be applied, they shall make a recommendation to the PWG detailing the reasons for recommending the change.
+- (2) ERCOT Staff may also recommend other actions, such as a modified definition of the proposed segment or other affected profile segments.
+ERCOT Staff's evaluation of a change request may be conducted in conjunction with analysis of other requests and/or with the general semi-annual evaluation specified in Section 12.4, Process Timing for Requesting Changes.
+Recommendations may be made jointly for more than one affected request and existing profile segments. - (3) ERCOT Staff shall also recommend to the PWG whether the requested profile segment should be settled using a Load Profile from an adjusted static model or from a lagged dynamic sample Load Profile Segment.
+The recommendation shall be based on the supporting data submitted with the request and on ERCOT Staff's judgment regarding the appropriateness of either methodology. - (4) If a request has been granted conditional approval, following the completion of the Load research sampling and analysis, ERCOT Staff shall also reconsider the recommendation regarding settlement methodology for the new profile segment made at the time the conditional approval was granted.
+If, based on the reconsideration ERCOT Staff concludes that an alternate profiling methodology should be applied, they shall make a recommendation to the PWG detailing the reasons for recommending the change.

-12.9.4 PWG Disposition of Request
+12.9.4 Profiling Working Group Disposition of Request